 It's easy to term the eventual assault inevitable with the luxury of this foresight but The Rapist smartly counters that line of thinking by detailing a world in which circumstances are irrelevant.
 No woman is truly safe.
 Strangers rape, as do spouses.

-Sensharma, playing the role of a woman who finds herself in impossibly cruel circumstances for the third time this year after Geeli Pucchi and Mumbai Diaries 26/11 turns in an expertly calibrated performance, caught between anger and abject misery.
-Her character occupies the devastating space between birth and death — pregnant with her rapist’s child, fighting to send him to the gallows.
-The decision to give her rapist (Tanmay Dhanania) a tragic backstory sounds repugnant on paper, but in the film, Naina’s decision to excavate her attacker’s past is her attempt to make sense of a senseless tragedy.
+Sensharma, playing the role of a woman who finds herself in impossibly cruel circumstances for the third time this year after Geeli Pucchi and Mumbai Diaries 26/11, turns in an expertly calibrated performance, caught between anger and abject misery.
+Her character occupies the devastating space between birth and death — pregnant with her rapist's child, fighting to send him to the gallows.
+The decision to give her rapist (Tanmay Dhanania) a tragic backstory sounds repugnant on paper, but in the film, Naina's decision to excavate her attacker's past is her attempt to make sense of a senseless tragedy.
 She can only move forwards by going back.
-The rapist is declared guilty, and through Naina’s daily interrogations of him, his family and friends, writer-director Aparna Sen proceeds to put society and the legal system on trial.
+Once the rapist is declared guilty, through Naina's daily interrogations of him, his family and friends, writer-director Aparna Sen proceeds to put society and the legal system on trial.